Kev-gp/published-notes/content/Blogs/Why We Write.md

 Fortunately, technology has a way of optimizing the way we write.
 One app that stood out from the rest is a digital note-taking tool called _Obsidian_ that I now use as my ‘knowledge vault’.
 It has a clean and minimal interface, the focus entirely on my own notes.
 Creating them has never been easier, as placing my fingers onto the keyboard is efficient and seamless.

 I could also create links with other related notes, which generates a network of associated ideas that are easy to navigate.
-This is visually represented by the graph view function.
+This is visually represented by the graph view function, similar to the one on this very same page.
 As my notes grew, the graph started resembling a neural network, a web of knowledge that is an extension of my mind.
 Externalising, exploring, and connecting of ideas in new and unexpected ways made possible by digital writing can spark creative insights and innovations.

 ![[Pasted image 20240729125532.png]]